AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/GetDataViewData/Quick_Start_Get_Data_View_Data.md

 The maximum page size is 250,000.

 #### Hyperlinks
 When paging through data view data via the REST API, hyperlinks to the first page and next page of data are provided in the `Link` header.
 The first page header is signified by relation type of first, `rel="first"`.
 The next page header is signified by `rel="next"`.
 Proper use of the hyperlinks is recommended.
-You can page through data using the `First-Page` and `Next-Page` headers in applications that do not support the `Link` header.

 ##### Next page
 If the requested data spans into another page, the response includes a hyperlink to the next page of data.
 Absence of a `rel="next"` link indicates that the data does not span past the current page.